kgourgou/raggler/README.md

 This is on purpose a very simple system.
 At the moment it uses small models and is not very sophisticated.

-- There is no chat interface to this system currently.
+- There is no chat interface, but nothing is stopping you from building one.
-- Embeddings are vanilla sentence-transformers; there is no fine-tuning or query / instructor embeddings used.
-Those should be simple to add.
+- Embeddings are from vanilla sentence-transformers; there is no fine-tuning or query / instructor embeddings used.
 - Chunking is done with a recursive splitter.
 - The index is a collection of list indexes and embeddings held in a numpy array (but watch this space for more exotic index methods soon).
+There are more scalable ways for index storage and index search (see FAISS).

 ## Why build this?